Yam1x/c2pie/README.md

 To run test applications, you need to fill out TEST_PDF_PATH and/or TEST_IMAGE_PATH in values in *.env*.
 Test scripts use these filepaths as input files for signing.

-Also make sure that you have certificate chain and public key in `tests/fixtures/crypto`.
+Also make sure that you have test certificate chain and public key in `tests/credentials`.
 They should be there by default if you've cloned the repository.
 If needed, you can change their filepaths in *.env* as well.

 Use the VC Code task `Build package`